 The American Association of Nurse Practitioners® (AANP) pursues goals that lead to improved health.
-AANP believes that the expertise of the nurse practitioner (NP) should guide health care policy and that, by removing barriers between NPs and their patients, our nation can achieve better health and improved access at a lower cost.
+We believe that the expertise of the nurse practitioner (NP) should guide health care policy, and that by removing barriers between NPs and their patients, our nation can achieve better health and improved access to care at a lower cost.

-AANP’s 2020 State Policy Priorities reflects these goals and our values.
+AANP’s 2021 State Policy Priorities reflect these goals and our values.
 Our priorities are shaped by clinical experience and informed by evidence.
 AANP actively partners with our members and other stakeholders to make these priorities a reality.

 - Modernize State Licensure Laws

-One of the most important challenges facing patients and states is the accessibility of health care providers—especially providers who serve in primary care and across the continuum of care.
+One of the most important challenges facing patients and states is the accessibility of health care providers — especially providers who serve in primary care and across the continuum of care.
 A solution to this challenge is direct access to NP-provided health care.
-Nearly half of the states, the District of Columbia and two U.S. territories currently provide patients with this level of access.
-In these states, NPs are authorized to evaluate patients, diagnose, order and interpret diagnostic tests and initiate and manage treatments—including prescribing medications—under the exclusive licensure authority of the state board of nursing.
+Nearly half of U.S. states; Washington, D.C.; and two U.S. territories currently provide patients with this level of access.
+In these states, NPs are authorized to evaluate patients; diagnose, order and interpret diagnostic tests; and initiate and manage treatments — including prescribing medications — under the exclusive licensure authority of the state board of nursing.
 This licensure model is supported by decades of evidence and recommended by the National Council of State Boards of Nursing, the National Academy of Medicine (formerly the IOM) and other leading health policy experts.
 Unfortunately, in the remaining states, outdated licensure laws impede access to care and contribute to increased health care costs.
 AANP is committed to working with states to update their licensure laws and provide patients with direct access to NPs.

 - Streamline Care Delivery With NP Signature Recognition

 NPs treat more than a billion patients every year.
 Yet, in some states, inefficiencies occur when NPs are unable to “treat the paperwork” that reflects the care they have provided.
 This disconnect between the existing authority of an NP to provide treatment and the recognition of an NP’s signature on a form verifying that care creates delays and increases health care costs.
 Signature recognition for NPs is particularly important for patients and caregivers who require documentation for disabled parking placards, verification of immunizations, sports participation clearance, employment physicals, advanced directives and forms pertaining to the daily provision of health care, including admission to health care facilities.
-AANP calls on policymakers to update policies to recognize the signature of NPs on forms for care that are within the NP scope of practice and to use provider-inclusive or provider-neutral language to prevent creating new challenges.
+AANP calls on policymakers to update policies to recognize NP signatures on forms for care that are within the NP scope of practice and to use provider-inclusive/provider-neutral language to prevent the creation of new challenges.